do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 Protests in May in Buenos Aires, Argentina, against President Mauricio Macri's decision to seek economic help from the International Monetary Fund.

-Structural adjustment has a terrible reputation.
+Structural adjustment has a terrible reputation today.
 It failed in far too many countries.
 Debt-burdens became excessive, and the international donor community had to reverse course in the late 1990s.
 It adopted debt-relief programmes that were linked to poverty-reduction policies.

 According to leftist narratives, structural adjustment only exacerbated poverty.
 Indeed, typical downsides included worse public health care, less spending on schools and fewer jobs in the public sector.
 It is a myth, however, that the poor in Africa and Asia lost access to health care because of structural adjustment.
 The colonial powers had never built social infrastructures to serve all people, and after independence, health care was only nominally free.
 To actually get access, people typically had to bribe doctors, nurses or health-care administrators in urban-based institutions.
 In rural areas, there was hardly any modern health-care system.